fufrank724/Reinforcement-Trading/README.md

-Here are some experiment of reinforcement trading. <br /> The data in this project is TXF,the future published in Taiwan. <br /> You can use any data you like. <br />
-All of these models cannot get good result yet, but you may improve them yourself. <br />
+Here are some experiment of reinforcement trading. <br /> The data in this project is TXF,the future published in Taiwan. <br /> All of these models cannot get good result yet, but you can improve them yourself and use any data you like. <br />

 ## Algorithm implement
 1. Q-Learning